craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Prime Timeline.md

 [[Arthur Simonson]] leads a party of adventurers and an army of home-grown warriors against the [[Bandit Lords]] that ruled in the northwest of [[Central Alaturmen]].

 date: 059AF
-title: Simonson make Peace
+title: The Bandit Lords are forced out
 content:

-[[Arthur Simonson|The Great Adventurer King]] argues well for his new [[The Kingdom of Prosper|Kingdom]]'s legitimacy, and a tense peace settles through the northwest after the guerilla-style wars in the area.
+[[Arthur Simonson]] completes his war's main goal - exterminate the [[Bandit Lords]].
+Now he must hold this new territory from the Hobgoblins to the northeast.

 date: 065AF
 title:
 content:

-date: 070AF
+date: 072AF
-title:
+title: Simonson make Peace
 content:

+[[Arthur Simonson|The Great Adventurer King]] argues well for his new [[The Kingdom of Prosper|Kingdom]]'s legitimacy, and a tense peace settles through the northwest after the guerilla-style wars in the area.

 date: 075AF
 title: